ethereumjs/ethereumjs-monorepo/packages/client/examples/light-browser-sync.md

 ## Light sync

-In this example, we will run two ethereumjs-clients.
-The first will be a full sync client that will connect to the rinkeby network and start downloading the blockchain.
+In this example, we will run two ethereumjs clients.
+The first will be a full sync client that connects to the rinkeby network and starts downloading the blockchain.
 The second will be a light client that connects to the first client and syncs headers as they are downloaded.

 The first client will use RLPx to connect to the rinkeby network, but will also provide a libp2p